- What Is Family Mediation?

 Mediation could be more difficult or deemed unsuitable for the following reasons:

-- Legal considerations – e.g. where there is an urgent need to apply to court to stop a child being abducted, or, in the case of disputes over secure tenancies, where there is no hope of agreement between parties because an agreement would render one party intentionally homeless
+- Legal considerations – e.g., where there is an urgent need to apply to court to prevent a child from being abducted or in cases of disputes over secure tenancies where there is no hope of agreement because an agreement would render one party intentionally homeless.

-- Significant emotional imbalance, for example where one party has moved on, with the other in a state of significant distress at the end of the relationship
+- Significant emotional imbalance, for example, where one party has moved on while the other is in a state of significant distress at the end of the relationship.

-- When one or both parties will not give full financial disclosure in a financial case
+- When one or both parties will not provide full financial disclosure in a financial case.

 In What Ways Will A Family Mediator Support Me?